Considerations in Creating a Will

 Or, you are getting married or divorced.
-If your marital status or relationships are changing, you should seek advice and assistance from an estate planning attorney.
-If you choose a couple to be legal guardians of your children and they have since divorced, you may need to update your Will You will need to consider possible issues when you name two people to serve together.
+If your marital status or relationships are changing, you should seek advice and assistance from an estate planning lawyer.
+If you choose a couple to be legal guardians of your children and they have since divorced, you may need to update your Will.
+You will need to consider possible issues when you name two people to serve together.
 You should make your wishes clear and may need alternate provisions.

 If you change or lose a job, for example, you might take another look at your Will.
 Or, perhaps, if you have acquired more wealth over the years, you might want to revisit your Will and make some adjustments.

-Estate planning laws differ from state to state, so once you move, consult with an estate planning attorney to adapt your Will to the required changes.
+Estate planning laws differ from state to state, so once you move, consult with an estate planning lawyer to adapt your Will to the required changes.
 Also, think about how life shifts when you move and how it impacts your family.
 Say you moved from Kansas to California.
 If you had designated your sister as a legal guardian for your child because she also lived in the same neighborhood in Kansas, maybe you want to update that to be someone in California, so your child doesn’t have to change schools, etc.

 If you are undergoing treatments for an illness, for example, you may need to update your estate planning, including documents related to medical decisions, life-sustaining treatment, someone to make decisions if you are unable.
-Talk with an attorney about how to declare these wishes and check if there are any other adjustments needed because of your condition.
+Talk with a lawyer about how to declare these wishes and check if there are any other adjustments needed because of your condition.

 Changes in the law can impact your estate planning.
 Not solely probate law, but any other law that could affect your financial situation in any way.
-Consult with an estate planning attorney and adjust your Will and estate planning as needed.
+Consult with an estate planning lawyer and adjust your Will and estate planning as needed.
 It’s worth mentioning, however, that a POA cannot change the content of your Will.

 Perhaps your children are now at the age of majority (in most states, that age is 18) or their circumstances have changed which may require adjustments to your Will or the age they should receive the remainder of the assets left to them.

 Or maybe, as they get older you realize that the family ring you had previously declared to give to your niece should go to your daughter.
 If you know you want certain assets to pass to the right person, things like this are important to correct

 Perhaps you bought real estate, a car, or a piece of art which were not previously addressed in your Will and you would now like to make a specific provision for them.
 Perhaps you invested in stocks you would like to give to your grandson.

 Regardless of what changes in your life, you should have your Will and other estate planning reviewed periodically as inevitably, things change that we don’t realize.
 Relationships, circumstances and the law can change.
 For example, maybe as your child gets older, you realize the family member you had designated to be your child’s legal guardian seems like a mismatch now.
 To avoid complications and to provide for these and other issues, it’s important to take these things into consideration throughout the years.

 Your Will is one of the most important documents you will ever create and making sure it stays up to date and relevant is equally critical.
-Sign up for a LegalShield membership today and start the estate planning process.
+Sign up for a LegalShield Membership today and start the estate planning process.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal advice.
-Please contact an attorney for legal advice or assistance.
+Please contact a lawyer for legal advice or assistance.
 If you are a LegalShield member, you should contact your Provider Law Firm.